Tit for tat: Haryana Assembly denounces Punjab move on Chandigarh, passes resolution on SYL | Politics

 “This is not acceptable to the people of Haryana,” it said, adding that Haryana continued to retain its right to the joint capital of the two states.

+It was backed across parties, including the ruling BJP’s coalition partner Jannayak Janta Party (JJP), the Congress, the Indian National Lok Dal (INLD) and independent MLAs as they dubbed the Punjab move “unconstitutional”.

-Participating in the discussion, former Haryana chief minister Bhupinder Singh Hooda slammed the resolution passed by the Punjab Assembly.
+Leader of Opposition Bhupinder Singh Hooda slammed the Punjab resolution for being “only a political gimmick”.

-“The Punjab resolution has no meaning, it is only political gimmick,” the Leader of Opposition in the Haryana Assembly said.

-“Punjab's role as an elder brother is acceptable, but if it tries to play the role of the big brother, that is not acceptable to us,” the Congress leader said.
+“Punjab's role as an elder brother is acceptable, but if it tries to play the role of a big brother, that is not acceptable to us,” the Congress leader said during the discussion.

-The resolution urged the Centre not to take any steps that would disturb the “existing balance” till all issues between the two states are settled.

-Punjab has made similar moves in the past as well, staking complete control over Chandigarh.
-And Haryana has harped on Punjab’s reluctance to share river waters through the long-delayed Satluj Yamuna Link (SYL) Canal project.
+Punjab has made similar moves in the past as well, seeking control over Chandigarh.
+And Haryana has harped on Punjab’s reluctance to share the waters of Ravi and Beas through the long-delayed Satluj Yamuna Link (SYL) Canal project.

-The tit-for-tat resolutions follow the recent row after Union Home Minister Amit Shah announced that the central service rules would now apply to the employees of the Union Territory of Chandigarh.
+The tit-for-tat resolutions follow a recent row after Union Home Minister Amit Shah announced that the central service rules would now apply to the employees of the union territory of Chandigarh.

-The new AAP government saw this as an attempt by the BJP-led Centre to diminish the state’s say in the UT.
+The new AAP government in Punjab saw this as an attempt by the BJP-led Centre to diminish the state’s say in the UT, even though the new ruled gave additional benefits to the employees in Chandigarh.

-But like Punjab, the Haryana resolution has raised objections over the recent amendment by the Central government on the appointment of members of the Bhakra Beas Management Board (BBMB).
+But like Punjab, the Haryana resolution has raised objections over the recent amendment by the Central government of rules for the appointment of members of the Bhakra Beas Management Board (BBMB).

-It said the amendment went against the spirit of the Punjab Reorganisation Act, 1966 which treats river projects as common assets of the successor states of Punjab and Haryana.

-“Under these circumstances, this House resolved to urge the Central government not to take any steps that would disturb the existing balance and to maintain harmony till all the issues emanating from the reorganisation of Punjab are settled.”
-The resolution urged the Central government to take measures for the construction of the SYL canal in compliance with the directions of the Supreme Court.

 It said the right of Haryana to share waters of Ravi and Beas rivers by the construction of the SYL canal is “historically, legally, judicially and constitutionally established over time”.